 Send us your documents!
 The easiest way to ensure that your documents are included in the NARIC collection and the REHABDATA database is to send copies of your articles, reports, curricula, guides, or any other publication.
 We welcome both digital and paper formats.
 Documents can be emailed to Natalie Collier at email@example.com

 or sent by regular mail to the address above.
 Please include your project number with your documents!
 To ensure accurate recording in the database, please include your project number in your email or cover letter.
-If possible, your project number should appear in the documents themselves.

 Questions about copyright?
 See our Copyright FAQ.